Rochester and Sodus Bay Railway: Disposition

-The property of the Sodus Bay interurban was sold at public auction in November 1931.
-Rochester Gas & Electric Corp. purchased the electric transmission lines, poles, and right of way for $30,000.
-The station in Wallington was purchased by a private individual and converted into a gas station.
-The station at Williamson and the substation at East Williamson were both sold to private individuals.
+The property of the Sodus Bay interurban was sold at public auction in Lyons on November 10, 1931.
+Rochester Gas and Electric Corp. retained the rights to the trolley company electric poles from Webster on east.
+The organization acquired a former railroad powerhouse at Float Bridge for $3,000.
+Farmers along the 6 mi of right-of-way not along a public highway purchased the alignment according to New York state law.
+Williamson depot went to J.W.
+Barnes for $2,500.
+Leon Hill purchased Wallington depot for $3,700 for the intent of turning the structure into a gas station.

 Ownership of the Glen Haven Park property passed on to successor Rochester Transit Corporation, who sold the land through its Railway Properties Corporation subsidiary to Edward M. Hayden in 1946.
 Today the land is vacant with no trace of the buildings that once stood.
 The old railway grade through the city limits was acquired by Rochester Gas & Electric for use as a transmission line right of way, and is easily followed today.
 Some sections of railroad grade are still visible around Irondequoit Bay to this day.
 The body of Car 113 resides at the Seashore Trolley Museum in Kennebunkport, Maine, awaiting evaluation for future restoration.